deepbrook/bitex-framework/README.rst

 consensus on HTTP methods, input format or authentication method.

-Bitex aims to abstract the gritty details of exchange APIs away, by supplying extensions to the popular :mod:`requests` library.
+Bitex aims to abstract the gritty details of exchange APIs away, by supplying extensions to the popular requests_ library.

 Under the hood, `BitEx` is powered by `Bitex-Framework`, as lightweight framework laying the foundation for its features.